nvidia-holoscan/holohub/tutorials/hsdk-ngc-container/README.md

 ![VS Code Explorer](./static/vscode-explorer.png)

-The `My Workspace` section contains all the files that you've downloaded.
+The `My Workspace` section contains all the files that you've copied.
 The `Holoscan SDK` section includes the Holoscan example applications from `~/examples`.

 ### Directory Structure